-Getting out on a bike can be a daunting prospect but with these handy tips, we can help you overcome those fears and gain a love of cycling.
+Getting out on a bike can be a daunting prospect but with our beginners guide to cycling, we can help you overcome those fears and gain a love of cycling.

-– Wearing a helmet is the most important tip for anyone riding a bike.
+The first on our beginners guide to cycling is the most important; wearing a helmet.
 Confident cyclist or beginners should always wear a helmet because if you fall over whilst not wearing a helmet.
 It will hurt, there is no way to sugar coat it.
 Wearing a helmet is common sense and no-one will care what you will look like when you pass them.

-– If you are new to cycling or haven’t been on a bike for a while then practice in a safe a secure area.
+If you are a beginner to cycling or haven’t been on a bike for a while then practice in a safe a secure area.
 Parks are sometimes the best place to practice cycling.
 Find a nice flat area which you can ride around.
-Have a look at local places of interest as a YHA Hostel maybe around that area and you can stop in and have a drink and a slice of cake (you would have earned it by cycling)
+Have a look at local places of interest as a YHA hostel maybe around that area and you can stop in and have a drink and a slice of cake (you would have earned it by cycling)